HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 • Location-specific verification requirements

-• Hierarchical account structures (corporate vs. location-specific)
+• Hierarchical account structures (corporate versus location-specific)

 • Franchise-specific directory guidelines

-• Territory management to prevent cannibalisation
+• Territory management to stop locations cannibalising each other

 • 24/7 automated response systems

-• Compliance monitoring for conversational interactions
+• Compliance monitoring for these conversations

 Myth: “Set it and forget it” directory management still works.

-Reality: Modern directories require active management.
+Reality: Modern directories need active management.
 According to data from local SEO experts on HubSpot’s community forum, businesses that update their listings at least monthly see 45% higher visibility than those with static listings.

-Practical Case study for Market
+Practical case study for market

 Challenge